sharoncornelius/idpf-specification/idpf_specification.md

 first UDP header, then the CP PF will reply with the following
 information:

-*Table 5 CP PF reply for GTP-U with inner TCPv4 packet if GTP-U not supported by Device*
+CP PF reply for GTP-U with inner TCPv4 packet if GTP-U not supported by Device

 <table>
 <colgroup>